-Brian Tugwell, Elsie Tugwell, Alistair Coomer, Chris Sayers, Tessa Sayers, John Fisher, Rachel Fisher, Joy Rafferty-Smith, Helen Webster.
+Brian Tugwell, Elsie Tugwell, Alistair Coomer, Chris Sayers, Tessa Sayers, John Fisher, Rachel Fisher, Joy Rafferty-Smith (until April 2017), Helen Webster/Midda.

 Tessa Sayers is the chair of trustees and she and Chris Sayers have the role of "managing trustees".
 They arrange the twice-yearly trustee meetings and oversee the financial affairs of the charity, banking and acknowledging all donations received, keeping records of these in a spreadsheet and reconciling this with the bank statements.
 They ensure that Gift Aid is claimed and prepare the annual accounts for the independent examiner.
 They carry out the annual return for the Charity Commission.